 Frequently Asked Questions

-- How do I get my entry passes, complimentary tickets, and discount tickets?
+- How do I get my entry passes and discount tickets?
 How many do I get?
 What’s the process?

 - One of my Panelists or Performers changed.
 How do I change the Maker Entry Pass to the new name?

 - Do I have to print my pass or can I bring my e-ticket on my phone or tablet?

 - How do I ship items to and from the event site?

 - How can I help promote Maker Faire?

 - What happens if there’s bad weather during the event?

 - I’m a first-time Maker, do you have any advice for me?

 - Will I have any assistance onsite?